Ahmeddakhli/linux-server-configuration/README.md

     when the cloud instance of Ubuntu is built.
 3. Create SSH keys and copy the public key to the server manually:
   - On your local machine generate SSH key pair with: `ssh-keygen`
-  - I added a passphrase for security: `2680259`
-  - Save the public and private SSH keys in in the default SSH directory: `C:\Users\Mohamed\.ssh`  (in my case.)
-  - My public and private key files are: `mo.pub` and `mo`
+  - My public and private key files are: `uuu.pub` and `uuu`
-  - Login into grader account using password set during user creation: `ssh grader@54.190.10.86 -p 2200`
+  - Login into grader account using password set during user creation: `ssh grader@52.62.83.231 -p 2200`
   - Make .ssh directory: `mkdir .ssh`
   - Make file to store public key: `touch .ssh/authorized_keys`
   - On your local machine read and copy contents of the public key: `cat ~/.ssh/mo.pub` then